mock-server/mockserver/README.md

 This will produce a jar file under the target directory called mockserver-1.0-SNAPSHOT-jar-with-dependencies.jar

+To run the MockServer then use the jar as follows:

+    java -jar <path to mockserver-1.0-SNAPSHOT-jar-with-dependencies.jar> <port>

+For example to run the MockServer on port 9999:

+    java -jar target/mockserver-1.0-SNAPSHOT-jar-with-dependencies.jar 9999

+**Gradle**

+In gradle the project can be built and run in a single command as follows:

+    gradle run -Pport=<port>

+For example to run the MockServer on port 9999:

+    gradle run -Pport=9999

-**2.2 Sending Mock Expectation**
+**2.3 Sending Mock Expectation**

 Once the mock response and the request matcher has been created these need to be sent to the MockServer to setup a mock expectation.

 **Java**

 In Java this can be done as below.
-Please be careful to use the correct port and hostname for the MockServer.
+The code below assumes you have started the MockServer on port 9999 and hostname "localhost".

+    String hostname = "localhost";
+    int port = 9999;

-    MockServerClient mockServerClient = new MockServerClient("localhost", 9999);
+    MockServerClient mockServerClient = new MockServerClient(hostname, port);

     HttpRequest httpRequest = new HttpRequest()
             .withMethod("POST")